 However, these are the rules to follow.

-14. It is advisable to keep a fire extinguisher or garden hose handy, for quick extinguishment if necessary.
+- It is required to keep a fire extinguisher or garden hose handy, for quick extinguishment if necessary.